-WASHINGTON, May 18, 2016 /PRNewswire-USNewswire/ -- This week, hundreds of organizations are honoring the past accomplishments and future growth of America's national infrastructure during Infrastructure Week and National Public Works Week.
-With diesel equipment serving as the overwhelming power source for past and future infrastructure growth, Diesel Technology Form Executive Director Allen Schaeffer issued the following statement about how construction and off-road equipment is now cleaner and more efficient than ever before.
+WASHINGTON, May 18, 2017 /PRNewswire-USNewswire/ -- This week, hundreds of organizations are honoring the past accomplishments and focusing on the future growth of America's national infrastructure during Infrastructure Week (May 15-19).
+With diesel equipment serving as the overwhelming power source for past and future infrastructure growth, Diesel Technology Forum Executive Director Allen Schaeffer issued the following statement about the importance of new diesel engines and equipment in construction and that off-road equipment is now cleaner and more efficient than ever before.

-"The end result is that these technologies enable infrastructure projects to be built faster, using less fuel, and generating a fraction of the emissions from even a decade ago.
-And this is especially important to the people living and working in the communities around these job sites.
+"Thanks to innovation in engine technology and emissions control systems, the end result is that these technologies enable infrastructure projects to be built faster, using less fuel, and generating a fraction of the emissions from even a decade ago.
+These advances will especially be important to the people living and working in the communities around these job sites.

-"Depending on the horsepower range, emissions of particulate matter (soot) and oxides of nitrogen (NOx) have been reduced by more than 90 percent.
+"Depending on the horsepower range of the machine, emissions of particulate matter (soot) and oxides of nitrogen (NOx) have all been reduced by more than 90 percent.

 "Manufacturers have taken efficiency, fuel savings and lower emissions well beyond the design of the engine to include efficiency improvement in the overall machine.
-Advanced engine designs, hybrid capabilities and energy storage technologies, and even advanced telematics systems, GPS and integrated work site control systems are now deployed in new equipment and combine to yield substantial fuel savings and emission reductions.
+Advanced engine designs, hybrid capabilities in some machines along with energy storage technologies, and even advanced telematics systems, GPS and integrated work site control systems are now deployed in new equipment and combine to yield substantial fuel savings and emission reductions.

-"The adoption of ultra-low sulfur diesel fuel in 2006 set in motion the path to clean diesel technology, and increasingly in the future the use of biodiesel and renewable diesel fuels will provide additional options for lowering emissions and reducing carbon footprints."
+"The adoption of ultra-low sulfur diesel fuel in 2010 set in motion the path to clean diesel technology, for off-road equipment.
+Increasingly in the future the use of advanced biodiesel and renewable diesel fuels will provide additional options for lowering emissions and reducing carbon footprints."

 ABOUT THE DIESEL TECHNOLOGY FORUM